cookpad/terraform-aws-eks/UPGRADING.md

 ## 1.19 -> 1.20
 [247](https://github.com/cookpad/terraform-aws-eks/pull/247) 💥 Breaking Change.
 The `k8s_version` variable has been removed.
 Use the correct version of the module for the k8s version you want to use.
+[156](https://github.com/cookpad/terraform-aws-eks/issues/156) 💥 Breaking Change.
+The root module has been removed.
+Please refactor using the README as a guide.

 ## 1.18 -> 1.19